Testing wave turbulence theory for Gross-Pitaevskii system: Theoretical background

 \item Introduce the interaction representation variable,

-Here, the second term in $\tilde{\omega}_{\bf k}$ is the so-called nonlinear frequency shift: it is the leading order nonlinear effect, but it does not lead to energy exchanges between the Fourier modes --- hence one has to consider the next order.
+Here, the second term in $\tilde{\omega}_{\bf k}$ is the so-called nonlinear frequency shift: it is the leading order nonlinear effect, but it does not lead to energy exchanges between the Fourier modes.

-\item assume that {\it initially} the amplitudes $|\hat{b}_k|$ and the phase factors $\hat{b}_{\bf k}/|\hat{b}_{\bf k}|$ are statistically independent random variables, and the phase factors are uniformly distributed on the unit circle in the complex plane --- this is the so-called Random Phase and Amplitude (RPA) property. \item Make the asymptotic expansion of $\hat{b}_{\bf k}(T_I)$ with respect to the small parameter $\varepsilon$, substitute it into GPE and find the averaged coefficients with the aid of the RPA property.
+\item assume that initially the amplitudes $|\hat{b}_k|$ and the phase factors $\hat{b}_{\bf k}/|\hat{b}_{\bf k}|$ are statistically independent random variables, and the phase factors are uniformly distributed on the unit circle in the complex plane.
+This was called the Random Phase and Amplitude (RPA) statistics in \cite{choi_2004,choi_2005, choi_2005b} which is a change to the standard meaning of this acronym ``random phase approximation" made in order to emphasize that the amplitude randomness is essential for the WT closure and the fact that there is no approximation is involved in taking initial conditions of this type. \item Make the asymptotic expansion of $\hat{b}_{\bf k}(T_I)$ with respect to the small parameter $\varepsilon$, substitute it into GPE and find the averaged coefficients with the aid of the RPA property.

-\item Approximate the time derivative of the waveaction spectrum by difference quotient, express it through the obtained averaged coefficients and pass first to the large box limit $L\to\infty$ (which makes the $k$-space continuous).
+\item Approximate the time derivative of the wave-action spectrum by difference quotient, express it through the obtained averaged coefficients and pass first to the large box limit $L\to\infty$ (which makes the $k$-space continuous).
 Then pass to the limit $T_I\to\infty$. \end{itemize}

-As the result, one obtains the following WKE for the four-wave interaction ${\bf k}, {\bf k}_1\to {\bf k}_2, {\bf k}_3$: \begin{widetext}
+As the result, one obtains the following WKE for the four-wave interaction ${\bf k}, {\bf k}_1\to {\bf k}_2, {\bf k}_3$ \cite{ZAKHAROV1985285}: \begin{widetext}

 \end{widetext} where $\delta$ is the Dirac $\delta$-function, and wavevectors are now continuous (${\bf k}_i\in\mathbb{R}^3$).

 The collision integral in the right-hand-side (RHS) of \eqref{KE0} is taken over a 9-dimensional space.
 However, we shall consider the situation when the wave fields are isotropic.
 In this situation, averaging over directions reduces considerably the dimension of integration.
 Such simplification gives the possibility to study complex non-stationary self-similar solutions of the second kind, see for instance \cite{semikoz1995kinetics,semikoz1997condensation,lacaze2001dynamical,connaughton2004kinetic,SemGreMedNaz}.
 Performing the angle averaging leads to a new collision kernel.
 Previous results presented in the literature reported disparate pre-factors of the kernel \cite{semikoz1995kinetics, ZLF, DMPS}.
 The value of this pre-factor is crucial for a quantitative comparison of the evolution of GPE and WKE solutions.
 In Appendix~\ref{KEder} we provide a careful derivation, where we have corrected previous errors.